mscheltienne/meg-tests/doc/meg-session.rst

 The digitization process is performed with the `Polhemus FASTRAK system <Polhemus_>`_.
 First, 3 :term:`anatomical landmarks` are digitized: the `nasion (NAS) <Nasion_>`_, the `left and right pre-auricular point (LPA and RPA) <LRPA_>`_.
-Those 3 :term:`anatomical landmarks` define the headcoordinate frame:
+Those 3 :term:`anatomical landmarks` define the head coordinate frame:

 - The X-axis goes from `LPA (2) to RPA (1) <LRPA_>`_
 - The Y-axis is orthogonal to the X-axis and goes through the